taiwo2/tour-app/README.md

-  <h2 align="center">Tour</h2>
+  <h2 align="center">FULL_STACK TOUR APP</h2>
-  <p>A FUll-Stack react-redux single page responsive application, where a use can post,edit,updatea and Create when signin.
-A user needs to sign up and login to ther App</p>
+  <p>A FUll-Stack react-redux single page responsive application, where a use can post,edit,update,search and Create a tour when signin.
+A user needs to sign up and login to the App</p>

 * ![Home](./tonaz.png)